calvinchengyx/cross-lan-mft-measure/README.md

 # Evaluating Automated Approaches to Measure Moral Foundations in Non-English Discourse

 This is the repository for the paper "Evaluating Automated Approaches to Measure Moral Foundations in Non-English Discourse".
 It is currently under review at the ICWSM 2025.
-A Prepint of the paper can be found [here on Archive](https://xxx).
+A Prepint of the paper can be found [Coming Soon](https://xxx).

 ## General Takeaways
 1. LLMs is the best automated measurment for measuring moral foundations in non-English discourse, compared to translations, lexicon-based approaches, machine learning, and multilingual language models.